Pregnancy Test Q&As

 A false positive is when a test result shows pregnancy, when in fact there is no pregnancy.
 It is usually caused by one of these reasons:

-- Chemical pregnancy: Also known as early miscarriage, about 25% of all pregnancies are subject to this outcome.
-This usually occurs when the pregnancy is lost shortly after implantation.
+- This usually occurs when the pregnancy is lost shortly after implantation.
 The pregnancy test may still show positive results for some time after a miscarriage because it takes time for HCG levels to drop again.

 - Missed reaction time: It is imperative to follow the instructions included with the pregnancy test carefully.
 The manufacturer provides a time frame for processing test results and reading the results before or after the recommended time could cause the test results to be inaccurate.
 Ghost lines have been known to appear before or after the allotted processing time.
 Any results interpreted after 5 minutes must be considered invalid as it could be a false positive result.